lnishan/Curriculum-Vitae/README.md

 - Used to solve a 3x3 Rubik's Cube in under 18 seconds on average.
 - Moderated UniCube.tw - then one of the most popular online forum for Rubik's cubers in Taiwan.
-- [Has 500+ games on Steam](http://steamcommunity.com/id/lnishan) through game reselling and trading (was the first and only person in Taiwan to do so).
+- [Has 500+ games on Steam](http://steamcommunity.com/id/lnishan) through game reselling and trading.
+Was the first and only person in Taiwan to do so.
+- [Has 3000+ followers on TwitchTV](https://www.twitch.tv/lnishan) being an active supporter of esports and game streaming in general.